 In Australia job search, quite often, it is not what you know but whom you know

-A common way to find a job in Australia is through recommendations of friends, relatives and colleagues.
+A common way to find a job in Australia is through recommendations from friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.

 Staffing firms are also beginning to make an appearance in Australia.
 Employment agencies are present in major cities and are also available on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these companies directly.